The History of the Red Envelopes and How you can use them during the year of the Yin Wood Snake in 2025

 Feng Shui

 Feng Shui and Ang Pow’s have a very long history, and it is believed that placing a single gold-coloured I-Ching coin inside a red envelope will bring good luck to the bearer of the envelope when it is kept close in a purse, handbag, wallet or accounting book.
-You can also use an Ang Pow as a wish holder by writing your dreams and aspirations on a piece of red paper and placing it inside the envelope.
+You can also use an Ang Pow as a wish holder by writing your dreams and aspirations on a piece of red paper and place it inside the envelope.
 It’s believed this would encourage your thoughts to actualise and the reason why we include them free with every order.

-Some Feng Shui practitioners, especially those who practice black hat Feng Shui, often insist on being paid with their cash fee inside a red envelope.
-I would never make this a condition for payment, but when I receive one, I appreciate the thoughtful gesture, although receiving cash or a cheque nowadays can be pretty inconvenient.
+Some Feng Shui practitioners, especially those that practice black hat Feng Shui, often insist on being paid with their cash fee inside a red envelope.
+I would never make this a condition for payment, but when I receive one, I appreciate the thoughtful gesture, although receiving cash or cheque nowadays can be pretty inconvenient.

-2024 Feng Shui cures and enhancers
+2025 Feng Shui cures and enhancers for the year of the Yin Wood Snake

 Common names for Red Envelopes